carrotcarrot

 14. Carrot contains folate, important for DNA synthesis and cell division.

-15. Carrots provide small amounts of calcium, essential for bone health.
+15. Carrots provide small amounts of calcium, important for bone health.

 16. The antioxidants in carrots help reduce inflammation in the body.

-17. Carrots are a good source of fiber, promoting feelings of fullness and aiding in weight loss.
+17. Carrots are a good source of fiber, promoting feelings of hunger fulness and helps in weight loss.

 18. Carrots are rich in lutein and zeaxanthin, antioxidants important for eye health.